aliceyixin/PMD-Singing/README.md

 ```

 ## Singing Voice Dataset for Phonation Mode Detection
 The Sung Phonation Mode Dataset (noted as PMSing in paper) is the first multi-phonation audio dataset for PMD task.
-The dataset is released here:(To be added).
+The dataset is released here:([https://doi.org/10.5281/zenodo.7657058](https://doi.org/10.5281/zenodo.7657058)).

 The total duration of PMSing is 1.51 h, containing 42 songs with an average duration of 2.16 min.
 Compared to existing PMC datasets, the PMSing dataset contains a longer duration, and the duration of the phonation modes varies from 0.01 to 6.89 s.
 Additionally, all the audio files in PMSing contain multiple phonation modes.